Rule in Shelley's Case: Issue

-The rule generalized
+Generalized rule

 Simply stated, the rule deals with remainders in the transfer of real property by deed.
 A remainder is a right "carved out" of the fee simple which has some future interest so that, at some later date, the holder of the remainder (the future interest) would have ownership rights in the property and those future rights would have to be preserved.
 The rights could not be sold.
 It has been explained as an attempt to prevent the sale of property once transferred by putting such limiting words in the deed of transfer.

 It is a classic example of common law legal reasoning and the logic involved in the interpretation of legal text which is why it continues to be an important teaching tool in the study of the common law.
 However, while it is an important interpretation tool, it should not be confused with a rule of construction (such as the doctrine of worthier title) as it is a rule of law.
 The distinction is that a rule of law cannot be overcome by proof of the grantor's intent, while a rule of construction can be.